diggedypomme/KindleTimeMachine/README.md

 The clockfaces that I generated so far can be previewed here: https://diggedypomme.com/clockfaces/, with mixed success.
 I think my favourite one is the tentacle one.
 The html for the preview is in the preview folder.

 The kindle works best with converted black and white images, so I have included zips of the coloured and Kindle converted formats depending what you want it for.
 These are down at the bottom of this page and are between 100 and 300 meg per zip.
-- These are currently uploading and I will update this shortly once they finish

 ![Kindle Time Machine](info/kindle_time_machine%20(11).jpg)